ex0dus-0x/microkv/README.md

 [docs-badge]: https://docs.rs/microkv/badge.svg
 [docs.rs]: https://docs.rs/microkv

-> NOTE: Functionally complete, but still WIP!

-a minimal and persistent key-value store designed with security in mind.
+Minimal and persistent key-value store designed with security in mind.

-## intro
+## Introduction

 __microkv__ is a persistent key-value store implemented in Rust, aiming to maintain a balance between security and performance.
 It is built out of a yearning to learn more about the intricacies of distributed systems, databases, and secure persistent storage.